What is sake? How is it made, and who makes it? Learn about the different styles and varieties of this ancient rice-based brew.

 Kimoto (生酛) – A traditional and orthodox method of brewing sake that dates back 300 years.
 It’s made by grinding the steamed rice with an oar into a mash to produce a fermentation starter called Yamaoroshi (山卸し).

 Muroka (無濾過) – Sake that does not undergo a second filtration.
-This type of sake tends to have a yellowish hue and has a fuller-bodied flavor.
+This type of sake tends to have a yellowish hue and fuller-bodied flavor.